Attention-deficit/hyperactivity disorder (ADHD)

 Jack

 After an exam and review of family, health, and school history, it was determined that Jack’s symptoms were consistent with ADHD.
 No underlying medical or developmental factors were found that could be causing these symptoms.
-A diagnosis of ADHD, predominantly hyperactive presentation, was made.
+A diagnosis of ADHD, combined type, was made.

 Differential Diagnosis

 Since many symptoms of ADHD resemble those of other behavioral health disorders, it is important to assess these to ensure an accurate diagnosis.
-However, these disorders may co-occur with ADHD and need careful diagnosis for successful treatment outcomes.
+It is important to recognize that many patients with ADHD have at least one comorbid condition and need careful diagnosis for successful treatment of outcomes.
 Some of the common differential diagnoses and distinguishing symptoms that present similarly to ADHD are listed below:

-• Disruptive Mood Disorder – Pervasive irritability and intolerance of frustration; impulsiveness and disorganized thought is not present
+- Disruptive Mood Dysregulation Disorder – Pervasive irritability and intolerance of frustration; impulsiveness and disorganized thought is not present

-• Substance Use Disorder – nicotine, alcohol, cannabis, opioids- onset of ADHD symptoms follow the onset of frequent use or abuse.
+- Substance Use Disorder – Use of nicotine, alcohol, cannabis, opioids when an onset of ADHD symptoms follow the onset of frequent and problematic use or abuse

 Treatment